 Ferry services across Sydney’s world-renowned harbor operate from the terminal at Circular Quay to an array of destinations.

-Because of Rotary’s free access to the Sydney Trains network and special direct (or convention) trains to Sydney Olympic Park, which will run from 7 a.m. to 10 p.m. daily, free shuttle bus service between official convention hotels and the convention will be limited to hotels that are too far away from the free public transportation.
+Because of Rotary’s free access to the Sydney Trains network and special direct (or convention) trains to Sydney Olympic Park, which will run from 7 a.m. to 10 p.m. daily, free shuttle bus service between official convention hotels and the convention will be limited to hotels that are 500 meters or more from public transportation.
 Further details, including maps with hotels and train stations, will be posted in all room block hotels and included in the transportation guide available in May.

 In case of a roadside emergency, dial 000.